So…You’re an Editor, Right?

 The Book Doctor

 This is not a ghostwriter, Machate stressed.
 It’s more of an overseer of “raw content.”

 “You may receive transcripts, notes, or even a complete but very rough draft,” she said, adding, “A book doctor will do whatever is necessary to ‘fix’ your manuscript, rather than simply showing you how to fix it yourself.
 It can often include some ghostwriting for new bits, too.
 Book doctors basically take your draft and make it work.”

 Developmental (Sometimes Substantive) Editors

-These are the folks who are truly “evaluating a manuscript,” Machate told us.
+“This is the most commonly known editorial service, as it’s what most writers think of when they think of working with an editor,” Machate told us.
 “In a fiction work, it might be providing the author feedback on character development.
-In nonfiction it could be insights on better structure and organization.”
+In non-fiction it could be insights on better structure and organization.”
 (Though of course the latter applies to both.)
-In nonfiction, for example, there might be a “prescriptive” element; e.g., an exercise chart the editor will tell the author has to be better developed graphically or explained better in the content.
+In non-fiction, for example, there might be a “prescriptive” element; e.g., an exercise chart the editor will tell the author has to be better developed graphically or explained better in the content.

-Whatever the designation, “It’s [the person] giving the author what’s needed to get the work ‘publishing ready,’” Machate said.
+Whatever the designation, “It’s [the person] giving the author direction on what’s needed to get the work ‘publishing ready at a big picture level,’” Machate said.